Bloodwynd

 Bloodwynd is the name of several superheroes appearing in American comic books published by DC Comics.
-The character initially debuted in Justice League America #61 (April 1992), created by Dan Jurgens.
-Since the character's debut, several retroactive changes have established him to be three individuals, including being an alter-ego of Martian Manhunter, and having a streamlined origin over time.
-Bloodwynd's reception as a character was mixed; while noted for a striking design and being a African-American superhero whose powers are tied to magic, the character's name was panned as well as his reduced roles.
+The original version of the character initially debuted in Justice League America #61 (April 1992), created by Dan Jurgens.
+In more recent publications, the character is revealed to have been three individuals and the original was given a alter-ego alongside a more streamlined origin.

-The first Bloodwynd (originally unrevealed) is Quintus Arce, a necromancer and descendant of African American slaves that sought retribution against their slave owner by invoking a dark ritual involving a blood sacrifice, creating a blood gem that facilitated their freedom.
-Martian Manhunter briefly appropriated the identity due to subtle mental coercion from the entity within the blood gem ("Rott") while Quintus foiled Rott's attempt to escape, a gambit enacted by Rott to find a power source able to allow his freedom but was defeated and the real Quintus was freed.
-It is revealed he was condemned to Hell after an encounter with the sorcerer Felix Faust.
-The second Bloodwynd is Quintus' nephew Raphael Arce, an empath whose abilities was awakened by the Lazarus rain during Lazarus Planet.
+The original incarnation is Quintus Arce, a necromancer and descendant of African American slaves that sought retribution against their slave owner by invoking a dark ritual involving a blood sacrifice, creating a blood gem that facilitated their freedom.
+Following being entrapped in his own blood gem and impersonated by Martian Manhunter in a complex plot for the slave owners', the character becomes a member of the Justice League America for a time until he voluntarily placed himself in reserve status and is eventually condemned to hell after an encounter with Felix Faust.
+He succeeded by his nephew, an empath whose abilities was awakened by the Lazarus rain during Lazarus Planet.
 He later absorbs portions of Doomsday and Martian Manhunter's souls, giving him several unique eldritch abilities.

 Fictional character biographies

-Quintus Arce

 Bloodwynd is the descendant of a group of African-American slaves owned by a brutal, sadistic planter named Jacob Whitney.
 These slaves performed an ancient ritual to create a mystical Blood Gem, with which they killed Whitney.
 The Blood Gem was passed down among the slaves' descendants.
 The Gem bestowed great physical powers on its wearer; unbeknownst to them, it also contained a microscopic world, where Jacob Whitney's spirit had become incarnate as the demon Rott.
 Over the years, Rott grew stronger as the Gem absorbed the dark side of each wearer's soul.

 Rott sucked Bloodwynd into the Gem and held him captive, while mind controlling Martian Manhunter, compelling him to wear the Gem and impersonate Bloodwynd.
 Using Bloodwynd's identity, Martian Manhunter rejoined the Justice League, seeking a power source which would enable Rott to escape from his micro-world.
 While the JLA fought Doomsday alongside Superman, Blue Beetle realizes that Bloodwynd is Martian Manhunter after he is incapacitated by fire.
 Once the truth is exposed, the Justice League battles Rott and frees the real Bloodwynd.